 Naruto nodded, his fists still clenched.
 Then he sat down again, looking up, and suddenly screamed again and closed his eyes.

 Naruto sat on the chair, his eyes closed, his head down, his hands shaking in his lap.
 The images of the dismembered bodies of the nurse from the day before, the medic-nin who had brought him his meals, the Hokage himself, kept running through his head.
 He heard the medic grab the tray from in front of him and leave the room, but the awareness was second to his near-panic.
-He didn't know what was happening, and he couldn't leave like this—it would be the worst torture to walk down the street.
-He slumped down in the chair, keeping his eyes closed, unwilling to see even the unfeeling surroundings broken and destroyed in illusion.
+He didn't know what was happening, and he couldn't leave like this — it would be torture just to walk down the street.
+He slumped down in the chair, keeping his eyes closed.
 What's happening?
 Why is this happening?

 The door opened.
-He looked up, opening his eyes, half his mind screaming at him not to look, but the instincts ingrained by a lifetime of the village's hatred forcing him to.
-He registered the Hokage entering, with someone behind him.
+He looked up, opening his eyes, and suppressed the urge to slam them shut again.
+The Hokage entered, with someone behind him.
 (The doorknob split from the door and fell in pieces.)
 He forced his attention back to the newcomer.
 It was a woman with long black hair, wearing a Konoha hitai-ite, and as he looked again he noticed that her eyes were distinctly red.

 "Kurenai-san, here he is," said the Hokage.
 He stood to one side, and his face was tired and sad, more so than Naruto had ever seen.
 (This time it was his hat, showering the Hokage with strips of cloth; Naruto almost laughed.)
 "I tried a simple dispelling, but it did not react.
 I cannot think of anything that it could be other than a genjutsu, unless..."
 Here he gave her a very significant look.
 She nodded and stepped forwards.
 Then it happened, just as it had before; the woman suddenly tensed, then slumped, then blood began to show along the lines that had adorned her body.
 She collapsed in a pile of blood, her limbs separating from her body, her hands and feet mangled, and then the illusion broke.
 He bit back a scream this time, with great difficulty, but could not hide his tensing up or the sudden look of horror that crossed his face.
 The woman, Kurenai, stopped, bit her lip, then stepped forward, knelt, and put one hand on his head.

 "Try to remain calm, Naruto-san," she said.
-He slowed his breathing, feeling an odd sensation that could only be described as pins and needles of the mind.
-This feeling persisted for some seconds, until Kurenai removed her hand.
+He slowed his breathing, feeling an odd sensation that he could only describe as pins and needles of the mind.
+The feeling persisted for some seconds, until Kurenai removed her hand.
 She frowned, then stood up.
 "Can you point out where you see one of these lines?"

 Naruto pointed to the nearest line, which was on the floor.
 Kurenai ran a hand over the area, checking it carefully, then raised one hand in a seal and muttered, "Kai!"
 Nothing seemed to change.
 (The line that he had just been focusing on to point out its location split, pieces of the floor falling into the room below.)
 Turning back to Naruto, she put her hand back on his forehead and said again, "Kai!"
 Again, there was no change.